krrishitejas/Zest-Ai-1/README.md

 *   `npm run preview`: Previews the production build locally.

 ---
-Built with ❤️ using Lovable and React.
+Built with ❤️ using React.